jsalt2020-asrdiar/jsalt2020_simulate/EXAMPLES.md

         set: {train|dev|eval}, subset to process.

     Options:
-        --split N: Split the data set into N subsets for parallel processing.
+        --split N                  : Split the data set into N subsets for parallel processing.
 N defaults to 32.
+        --roomcfg FILE             : Room acoustics configuration file.
+FILE defaults to <repo-root>/configs/common/meeting_reverb.json.
-        --cfg FILE  : Room acoustics configuration file.
-FILE defaults to <repo-root>/configs/meeting_reverb.json.
+        --dyncfg FILE              : Room acoustics configuration file.
+FILE defaults to <repo-root>/configs/common/meeting_dynamics.json.
-        --overlap X : Overlap time ratio, which defaults to 0.3.
-        --utt-per-spkr N : Number of utterances per speaker in each session, which defaults to 3.
-        --spkr-per-sess N : Number of speakers per session, which defaults to 3.
         --vad                      : Use VAD-segmented signals.
+        --save_channels_separately : Save each output channel separately.
         --help                     : Show this message.
     ''
 ```

+### Notes on the meeting simulation configurations
+- The room acoustics and speaker dynamics (i.e., how to arrange different utterances of different speakers to form sessions) are configured by the files specified with --roomcfg and --dyncfg, respectively.
+    - For the room acoustics, there are three template configuration files under configs/common.
+        - meeting_clean.json: single-channel output, no reverberation and noise.
+This may be used for verification purposes.
+        - meeting_reverb_mono.json: single-channel output, both reverberation and stationary noise added.
+If you don't need multi-channel audio, you could use this version.
+This is much faster than the multi-chanel simulation.
+        - meeting_reverb.json (default): 7-channel output, both reverberation and stationary diffuse noise added.
+    - For the speaker dynamics configuration, you can find one file, named meeting_dynamics.json, under configs/common.
+This uses the following settings which would be suitable for diarization learning.
+        - The number of speakers per session ranges from 2 to 8.
+        - Each session consists of 12 to 18 utterances.
+        - Overlap time ratio is randomly picked from 0 to 0.3 s.
+        - Silence is randomly inserted between neighboring utterances with a probability of 0.1.
+- The current configuration was determined based on this doc https://docs.google.com/document/d/13WJvQAnYBj9n-7jSotqVvflYUqaZuUnL/edit?ts=5ef2b658 as well as feedback from Zili (thanks Zili).

 ## 3. Experiment reproducibility

-CAUTION: THE CHECKSUMS ARE NOT YET UPDATED TO REFLECT THE LATEST CHANGES!!!
+**CAUTION: THE CHECKSUMS ARE NOT YET UPDATED TO REFLECT THE LATEST CHANGES!!!
+PLEASE IGNORE THIS SECTION FOR NOW.
+THERE WILL BE MULTIPLE ITERATIONS BEFORE WE CAN REALLY FINALIZE THE SIMULATION SETTINGS.**

 When the default option values are used (including --split), the simulation tools should generate the same data.
 You can check if your data exactly match the standard ones as follows.
 - Utterance mixing